Still the beginning for some, NBA preseason nears its end - WHIZ News

 A preseason that’s just beginning for some players is already ending for others.

-James Harden suited up in Houston for only the second time, with newcomer Christian Wood getting his first — and only — action.
-The Rockets’ game Thursday against San Antonio was the finale of their four-game exhibition slate, so the rest of their preparation for the regular season will have to come in practices.
+James Harden suited up in Houston for only the second time, with newcomer Christian Wood getting his first — and only — action in a strong debut.
+The Rockets’ 128-106 victory over San Antonio on Thursday was the finale of their four-game exhibition slate, so the rest of their preparation for the regular season will have to come in practices.

 That’s not ideal for a rookie coach such as Stephen Silas, but it isn’t much easier even for a veteran like the Spurs’ Gregg Popovich, whose team was playing its last of three games.